EliAndrewC/l7r/setting/l7r.md

 ##### Theft cases

 Cattle and horses are branded, and sheep are painted/inked, with all marks indicating their owners.
-However, because animals are self-transporting then they sometimes end up in the wrong place.
+However, because animals are self-transporting, they sometimes end up in the wrong place.

 It's unclear exactly what standard causes the Kuraldai to declare that something constitutes theft.
 A single animal is always presumed to be an accident, absent extenuating circumstances, such as when the favorite horse of the khan of the Vindicator clan was stolen by some visiting Tornado clansmen.